 The difference is even more significant when we look specifically at those individuals who indicated they would be very likely to participate in trials of any kind.
 While 35% of U.S. respondents said they would be very likely to participate in a traditional clinical trial, a majority – 52% – said they would be very likely to participate in a virtual or hybrid trial.
 Among respondents from the U.K., 21% indicated they would be very likely to participate in a traditional trial and 37% in a virtual or hybrid trial.

 The ability to leverage technology and other patient-centric approaches to clinical trial design presents an opportunity to develop protocols that align more closely with patient preferences and expand the pool of likely participants.

 Addressing Patient Concerns with Trial Participation

 Our survey data also pointed to an important shift in patient concerns with clinical trials post-COVID-19: the concern over the potential for adverse side effects.

 This heightened awareness points to the need to partner with patients as early as possible in the process.
-Offering enhanced education and clear communication will help to ensure a complete understanding of trial therapies and goals.
-By increasing patient engagement and capturing their insights, it becomes possible to design patient-centric protocols that will increase trial participation.
+Offering enhanced education and clear communication will help ensure a complete understanding of trial therapies and goals.
+By increasing engagement and capturing insights, it becomes possible to design patient-centric protocols that will increase trial participation.

 To learn more about how Covance is responding to the COVID-19 pandemic, please visit our landing page which is being updated regularly.